Use Splunk Web

 3. To access other settings, check More settings.
 A number of additional settings appear.
 You can usually go with the defaults for these settings.
 If you want to set them explicitly, here's what they're for:

-Note: Host only sets the host field in the resulting events.
-It does not direct Splunk to look on a specific host on your network.
+- Note: Host only sets the host field in the resulting events.
+It does not direct Splunk Enterprise to look on a specific host on your network.

-b.
+- b.
 You can set the Source type.
 Source type is a default field added to events.
 Source type is used to determine processing characteristics, such as timestamps and event boundaries.
-For information on overriding Splunk's automatic source typing, see "Override automatic source type assignment" in this manual.
+For information on how to override automatic source typing, see "Override automatic source type assignment" in this manual.

 4. Click Save.